 The plan has an actuarial surplus as of June 30, 2023 and the surplus has been amortized over 30 years.
 Prior to the June 30, 2023 valuation, the plan had a UAAL and all bases as of June 30, 2020 were re-amortized over 21 years effective with the June 30, 2021 valuation.
 Changes in the UAAL due to actuarial gains/losses are amortized over separate 15-year periods.
 Changes in the UAAL due to assumption or method changes are amortized over separate 20-year periods.
 Plan changes and health trend and premium assumption changes are amortized over separate 15-year periods.
+Plan changes are amortized over separate 15-year periods.
 Future ERIPs will be amortized over 5 years.
 Any actuarial surplus is amortized over 30 years.